v-research/knowledgezero/source/_posts/no-country-for-practical-men.md

 ## The Model-based-designed-animals Island

-*Captain* We have practical things to do.
+*Captain:* We have practical things to do.
 You, impractical sailor, come back in two weeks!

 So, we head inland, we look up and a forest awaits us.
 Refreshed, in the forest, we walk upstream along a small brook.
 We find what seems like an abandoned farm.
 We can really use a place to stay for a while.
 Wait... the farm isn't abandoned.